Possession of Burglarious Tools

 Elements of Possession of Burglarious Tools

 In order for a defendant to be found guilty of possessing burglarious tools, the Commonwealth needs to prove beyond a reasonable doubt that:

 - The defendant intentionally possessed an implement or a tool;

 - Such an implement or tool could reasonably be used to break into a room, building, safe or vault, or a place where valuables are kept;

 - The defendant knew the implement or tool could reasonably be used for that purpose; and

 - The defendant specifically intended to steal from, or commit a crime in, that place.

 - Defendant’s Intent – The Commonwealth is required to prove beyond a reasonable doubt that the defendant knew the tool could reasonably be used to break into a structure and the defendant specifically intended to use the tool in that manner.
-If the tool could be used in a lawful manner, it is sometimes difficult for the Commonwealth to prove that the defendant intended to use the tool unlawfully.
+If the tool could be used in a lawful manner (which is almost always the case), it is sometimes difficult for the Commonwealth to prove that the defendant intended to use the tool unlawfully.
 Attorney Spring will present any alternative theory to the jury at trial, including whether the tools could have been used for the defendant’s employment.
 Any item that qualifies as a burglarious tool can typically be found in a contractor’s work truck.